Red pored blue-stainers

 Boletus durhamensis

-Brown pores DNS.
+Light- to medium-brown pores DNS.
 Cap colored stem w/brown netting that ages darker.
-The only confirmed finds to date have been in NC and VA.
+The only confirmed finds to date have been from NC/VA on south.

 Read moreBoletus flammans (“Flame Bolete”)